JacopoPan/a-minimalist-guide/READMORE-Part3.md

 TBD

-## Headless use on a remote server
+## Headless AirSim on a remote server

 TBD, ideally on Vector's cluster